koii-network/docs/develop/task-tutorials/linktree-task/data-storage.md

 ---
-title: Data Storage - LevelDB
+title: Data Storage - NeDB
 image: img/thumbnail.png
-sidebar_label: Data Storage - LevelDB
+sidebar_label: Data Storage - NeDB
 ---

 ## Where Will the Linktree Data be Stored?